 Earmarked Reserve Description 3 Valleys Way Play Area Developer contributions for the maintenance and upkeep of new play areas.
-Business rates To fund shortfalls in business rates generation. equalisation Collection fund deficit To fund the 2020/21 collection fund deficit that has arisen due to the Covid-19 pandemic and is to be spread over the next three years in accordance with legislation.
+3 Valleys Way Swale Developer contributions for the maintenance and upkeep of SuDS/Swale areas.
+Business rates equalisation To fund shortfalls in business rates generation.
+Collection fund deficit To fund the 2020/21 collection fund deficit that has arisen due to the Covid-19 pandemic and is to be spread over the next three years in accordance with legislation.
 CCTV Reserve To fund the future provision of the management and maintenance of the council's CCTV service.
-CIL Admin Reserve Retained receipts to fund the administrative costs associated with collection and management of CIL.
 Civic Offices Sinking Fund Property & equipment replacement reserve for the Civic Offices.
 Corporate Consultation Funds set aside to cover the future cost of the corporate consultations.
 Council Contribution to Pension Fund To meet any future shortfall in pension fund deficit and any strain in the pension fund.
 Covid-19 For use to fund Covid-19 related deficits in future years.
+Elections Reserve To fund future Hertsmere local elections and by-elections.
 Emergency Funding For acquiring land or property to secure assets for the benefit of the Council EWC Housing Zone Government funding to deliver the Elstree Way Corridor housing zone.
 Fishers Park Play Area Developer contributions for the maintenance and upkeep of new play areas.
 Flexible Homeless Support Funds ring fenced for three years to support increased homeless prevention as defined by Homeless Reduction Act.
 Housing & Council Tax Benefit Equalisation Account To fund any shortfall in government grant for benefits.
 Human Resources strategy To fund redundancy payments or any unusual staffing costs.
 Information Services Infrastructure Replacement Funds major Information Technology infrastructure projects.
 Innovation & Investment fund To fund invest to save projects.
 Land Drainage To fund land drainage and flood related costs.
 Minor revenue grants A miscellany of grants to fund minor projects.
 New Homes Bonus Equalisation Reserve To guard the revenue budget against declining government grants Non-recurring Items Used to fund schemes such as DFG grants.
 Parking Repairs & Renewals Covers the cost of car park resurfacing, machines and equipment replacement.
 Parks Play Equipment To cover the cost of the replacement of play equipment.
 Recycling Initiatives Reserve to fund recycling initiatives such as the introduction of recycling into flats.
+Uninsured Losses reserve For use with any uninsured losses incurred by the Council.
 Waste Services Vehicles Replacement Used to fund the replacement of the Street Scene service vehicles.

-The table below shows the reserve balances held at 31 March 2021 and the amounts transferred from / to the General Fund in order to meet future / current expenditure.
+The table below shows the reserve balances held at 31 March 2022 and the amounts transferred from / to the General Fund in order to meet future / current expenditure.